Ibrahim Zakzaky

-Ibraheem Yaqoub El-Zakzaky (alternately Ibraheem Zakzaky, Ibrahim Al-Zakzaky; born 5 May 1953) is a Nigerian religious leader.
-An outspoken and prominent Shi'a leader in Nigeria, he has been imprisoned several times for what he sees as injustice, especially the system of corruption in his country.
+Ibraheem Yaqoub El-Zakzaky (alternately Ibrahim Zakzaky or Ibrahim Al-Zakzaky; born 5 May 1953) is a Nigerian Shia Muslim cleric and political activist.
+One of the most outspoken and prominent Nigerian Shia leaders, he has been imprisoned several times for what he sees as injustice, especially the system of corruption in his country.
 Zakzaky claims that only Islam can offer solution to the complex socio-political problems facing Nigeria, which has over the years stagnated the country's development.
 In a lecture he has delivered in marking the occasion of Sheikh Uthman Bn Fodio Week (May 2023) organized by the Academic Forum of Islamic Movement, Zakzaky stated that he is continuing the Jihad of Uthman Bn Fodio to make sure that Islam becomes the ruling religion in not only Nigeria but the entirety of West Africa.
 In a lecture he delivered on the same occasion in Sokoto (20 May 2023), one of his proponents, Dr. Nasir Hashim has claimed that Zakzaky’s dream is the only hope for Africa.

-Sheikh Zakzaky is the head of Nigeria's Islamic Movement, which he started in the late 1970s, when he was a student at Ahmadu Bello University, and began propagating Shia Islam around 1979, at the time of the Iranian revolution—which saw Iran's monarchy overthrown and replaced with an Islamic republic under Ayatollah Khomeini.
+Sheikh Zakzaky is the head of Nigeria's Islamic Movement, which he started in the late 1970s, when he was a student at Ahmadu Bello University, and began propagating Shia Islam around 1979, at the time of the Iranian Revolution—which saw Iran's monarchy overthrown and replaced with an Islamic republic under Ruhollah Khomeini.
 Zakzaky believed that the establishment of a republic along similar religious lines in Nigeria would be feasible.
 He has been detained several times due to accusations of civil disobedience or recalcitrance under military regimes in Nigeria during the 1980s and 1990s, and is still viewed with suspicion or as a threat by Nigerian authorities.
 In December 2015, the Nigerian Army raided his residence in Zaria, seriously injured him, and killed hundreds of his followers.
 Since then, he has remained under state detention in the nation's capital pending his release, which was ordered in late 2016.

 In 2019, a court in Kaduna state granted him and his wife bail to seek treatment abroad but they returned from India after 3 days on the premises of unfair treatment and tough restrictions by security operatives deployed to the medical facility.